grindlemire/go-rest-service-example/README.md

 ## package responsibility

 - [pkg/rest](./pkg/server/rest) - Contains the lifecycle management for the rest server
 - [pkg/router](./pkg/server/router) - Contains all the routing information.
-Registering a new route or middleware would take place in here
+This is where all the middleware and route priority is glued together.
-- [pkg/middleware](./pkg/server/middleware) - Contains all my middleware.
+- [pkg/middleware](./pkg/server/middleware) - Contains all the middleware.
 The basics are fingerprinting requests, metrics, and auth.
 See below for more detail
 - [pkg/endpoint](./pkg/server/endpoint) - Contains the actual end handlers for each route.
 It also contains the binding from endpoint handlers to authentication method.You simply add a new `Endpoint` struct and put it in the authed list or public list if you want a new endpoint.
 - [pkg/config](./pkg/server/config) - Contains the configuration logic that could be used to customize the project.
 I use env variable injection